The central principle in our approach is to ensure that terminally ill individuals are provided with the support they need, when they need it.

 The Social Security (Scotland) Act 2018 sets out that the Chief Medical Officer (CMO) will provide guidance for registered medical practitioners.
 This guidance will enable registered medical practitioners to make a clinical judgement about whether an illness is regarded as terminal, for the purpose of accessing disability assistance.

-- contain realistic and workable advice on how to make a clinical judgement about the illness being terminal for the purposes of disability assistance
+- contains realistic and workable advice on how to make a clinical judgement about the illness being terminal for the purposes of disability assistance

-- be informed by evidence and ethics where possible
+- is informed by evidence and ethics where possible

-- take account of existing professional guidance in this clinically complex area
+- takes account of existing professional guidance in this clinically complex area

-- is seen to be fair and transparent by medical practitioners, patients and their carers
+- has been designed to be fit for purpose and fair and transparent for medical practitioners, patients and their carers

-There has been an overwhelmingly positive response from all key stakeholders to the terminal illness provision set out in the Social Security Act.
+There has been an overwhelmingly positive response from all key stakeholders to the terminal illness provision set out in the Social Security Act and in Adult and Child Disability Payment regulations.

 Policy position papers